ah903/assignment05/README.md

 	Node can be installed from https://nodejs.org/en/
 	Install Node before continuing

+	This application requires Gulp to be installed globally Gulp can be installed using node package manager.
+At a command prompt type: npm install gulp -g

 2. Downloading the Source Code
 	Clone this repository to a local folder called attire